LukeDul/LukeDul/README.md

 - 👋 Hi, I’m @LukeDul
 - 👀 I’m interested in robotics
 - 🌱 I’m currently learning Java
-- 📫 How to reach me ldulworth@udallas.edu
+- 📫 How to reach me dulworthluke@gmail.com

 <!---
 LukeDul/LukeDul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.